imranhsayed/react-workshop/README.md

 1. Clone this repo in `git clone https://github.com/imranhsayed/react-workshop`
 2. `git checkout branch-name`

+You can see the branches and their details listed above.

 ## Instructions

 Please follow the README for individual repositories